-- Transition periods up to three years after entry into force - Regulation of the licensing obligation and the supervision of all financial service providers that operate an asset management business, i.e. asset managers, trustees, fund administrators, fund managers and securities firms. - Banks, insurance companies and pension funds, among others, are not subject to the Financial Institutions Act. - Definition of the licensing requirements with regulations concerning the organisation, assurance of proper conduct of business, legal form, risk management, internal controls and capital requirements. - Transitional periods: - Financial institutions that have a licence in accordance with FINMASA when FinIA enters into force: These institutions do not require a new licence, but must comply with the requirements of FinIA by 31 December 2020. - Financial institutions newly subject to a licensing obligation: Must notify FINMA within six months of entry into force and must satisfy the requirements of this act and submit a licence application within three years of the act's entry into force; - Asset managers and trustees: Must notify FINMA immediately if business activities are started within on e year of FinIA entering into force, with affiliation and submission of a licence application to the supervisory organisation within one year of approval by the supervisory organisation.
+- In force since 1 January 2020 - Transition periods up to three years after entry into force - Regulation of the licensing obligation and the supervision of all financial service providers that operate an asset management business, i.e. asset managers, trustees, fund administrators, fund managers and securities firms. - Banks, insurance companies and pension funds, among others, are not subject to the Financial Institutions - Definition of the licensing requirements with regulations concerning the organisation, assurance of proper conduct of business, legal form, risk management, internal controls and capital requirements. - · Transitional periods: - Financial institutions that have a licence in accordance with FINMASA when FinIA enters into force: These institutions do not require a new licence, but must comply with the requirements of FinIA by 31 December 2020. - Financial institutions newly subject to a licensing obligation: Must notify FINMA within six months of entry into force and must satisfy the requirements of this act and submit a licence application within three years of the act's entry into force; - Asset managers and trustees: Must notify FINMA immediately if business activities are started within one year of FinIA entering into force, with affiliation and submission of a licence application to the supervisory organisation within one year of approval by the supervisory organisation.

-Financial Institutions Act (FinIA) | Limitation of the requirement to affiliate with an ombudsman
+Financial Institutions Act (FinIA)